mjung5/mjung5.github.io/_posts/2021-10-30-Automation-Blog-Post.md

 RMSE scores of each model fit and found the best model with the lowest RMSE score.

-what would you do differently?
+What would you do differently?

 Deciding on the variables for the EDA was very challenging because many variables were unknown.
 Therefore, David and I decided on starting the